londelec/leandcxmlman/source/sections/communicationCfg/modbusma.rst

    * :attr:    :xmlref:`Address`
      :val:     1...254
-     :desc:    Device address of the outstation.
+     :desc:    Device address of outstation.
 Connected station must have the same device address.
 Please note value 255 is Broadcast address and can't be used.

    * :attr:    :xmlref:`CommsFlags`
      :val:     See table :numref:`ref-CommsFlagsAttribute` for description